Methodology for Master Thesis

 The candidate:

-• can apply his/her knowledge and skills to carry out a master thesis project
+• can use their knowledge and skills to carry out a master's thesis project

-• can communicate a plan for his/her master thesis project
+• can communicate a plan for their master's thesis project

-• is able to evaluate ethical issues at each step of the research process
+• is able to evaluate ethical issues at each stage of the research process

 • Teaching